youngboy/engine-docs/source/billing.md

 ![Account billing](./img/account.billing.nav.png)

 Cancelling your account means your Engine account no longer accept data from any service; you will also lose access to all Engine features and historic data.
-Your account will be billed immediately for any paid usage during current billing period.
+Depending on your subscription plan, you may be responsible for charges for the remainder of your current billing term.